Chief John Carli (Ret.)

 Bio

-Carli was instrumental in implementing body-worn cameras to all officers beginning in 2009.
-This gained national and state attention through the publishing of a department study on the issue of body-worn cameras and organizational trust, which was included in the US DOJ COPS report “Implementing a Body-worn Camera Program – Recommendations and Lessons Learned.”
+Chief Carli is a nationally recognized authority regarding technology, use of force and de-escalation, public trust and police legitimacy, and legislative and policy development.
+Carli was instrumental in the early adoption of body-worn cameras for police officers over a decade ago.
+This gained national attention through the publication of a department study on the issue of body-worn cameras and organizational trust, which was included in the US Department of Justice, Office of Community Oriented Policing Services (COPS Office) report “Implementing a Body-worn Camera Program – Recommendations and Lessons Learned.”
+More recently, Vacaville, California, under Carli’s leadership, received the 2020 National Law Enforcement Officer Memorial Fund “Destination Zero” General Officer Safety Award in Washington, DC.